 Hanging Wallpaper on Sealed Wood, Glass, or Tile

-Difficult to adhere to surfaces like glass, mirrors, ceramic tile, and sealed-wood panelling must be primed with an adhesion promoting primer before installation.
+Difficult to adhere to surfaces like glass, mirrors, ceramic tile, and sealed-wood paneling must be primed with an adhesion promoting primer before installation.
 The smooth, slick surfaces do not provide adequate “tooth” for wallpaper adhesive to grab the surface.
 For sealed surfaces, ROMAN recommends PRO-935 R-35 Adhesion Promoting Primer.
 This clear primer dries with a heavy residual tack, allowing wallpaper to be installed on sealed surfaces.

 Do You Size A Painted Wall Before Papering?